mineo/mplayer-autocmd/README.rst

     applications name.

 options
-    A string containg the arguments to pass to mplayer for this profile.
+    A list of strings containg the arguments to pass to mplayer for this profile.

 regex
     A regular expression that has to match the filename using Pythons